-Digging in the dirt or your garden is one way for make sure your dog to get your attention and relieve some of his frustrations.
+Digging in the dirt or your garden is one way to make sure your dog gets your attention and relieves some of his frustrations.
 Plus, it’s an activity to keep them occupied when they are bored.

 Is Your Dog Bored?
 Find out other signs in Bored Dogs: Symptoms & Solutions for Dog Boredom.

-Yourdog behaviorist may also feel anxious and need comfort.
-Dogs that suffer from anxiety made exhibit destructive digging habit.
+Your dog may also feel anxious and need comfort.
+Dogs that suffer from anxiety may exhibit destructive digging habits.
 Much like boredom, digging gives them something to focus on to relieve the stress.

-Other dogs are trying to escape artists looking for a way out of their confined area to go for a stroll on the town.
-In some cases, they might smell a potential mate nearby and dogs dig out under a fence to look for a hot date.
+Other dogs are trying to be escape artists looking for a way out of their confined area to go for a stroll on the town.
+In some cases, they might smell a potential mate nearby, and dogs dig out under a fence to look for a hot date.

 Alternatively, they may feel anxious about something related to your home—dog separation anxiety, for example— and try to get out to find comfort.

 Dogs with heavy coats will often dig holes to access the cool earth underneath during hot summer days, similar to other animals rolling in the mud.
-This is a survival instinct and a good indicator that your pooch is in too hot weather.
+This is a survival instinct and a good indicator that your pooch is not into hot weather.